 - Student portfolio and Scholarly Concentration information

 Third and fourth year students use OASIS for the clerkship and sub-internship lotteries, to schedule electives, and to evaluate courses and faculty.
 Grades and student performance evaluations in clinical rotations are stored in OASIS.
 Senior students can also view progress towards meeting clinical course requirements.

 Banner is Brown University’s official student information system.
 Information stored includes course registrations, grades, biographical data, and financial aid and student account information regarding charges and payments.
 Offical transcripts are produced from Banner.
 Requests to order an official transcript can be submitted online at http://brown.edu/Administration/Registrar/guidelines/records/index.html#ordering

 Access to Student Records

 Within the medical school, only those members acting in the students' educational interests are allowed access to EMSR and Oasis.
-No one outside the medical school can have access to EMSR nor will the medical school disclose any information from students' education records without the written consent of students, except to personnel within the institution, officials of other institutions in which the students seek to enroll, persons or organizations providing students financial aid, accrediting agencies carrying out their accreditation function, persons in compliance with a judicial order, or persons who become involved in an emergency in order to protect the health or safety of students or other persons.
+No one outside the medical school can have access to EMSR nor will the medical school disclose any information from students' education records without the written consent of students, except to personnel within the institution, officials of other institutions in which the students seek to enroll, persons or organizations providing students financial aid, accrediting agencies carrying out their accreditation function, persons in compliance with a judicial order, or, in an emergency, to persons charged with protecting the health or safety of students or other persons.

-Students who believe that their education records contain information that is inaccurate or misleading may discuss their problems informally with the Associate Dean for Medical Education.
+Students who believe that their education records contain information that is inaccurate or misleading may discuss their file informally with the Associate Dean for Medical Education.
 If the Associate Dean concludes that the student's request has merit, the student’s EMSR will be amended.
 If not, the student may add his or her own written comments to the record and/or request a formal hearing.
 Procedures for such a hearing are described under Section X-Appeal & Grievance Procedures.

 Students have a right to expect that faculty and staff will respect their privacy and deal with sensitive information in an appropriate and professional manner.
-Information on an individual student's grades, performance on external examination (e.g., USMLE), financial status, medical problems, personal problems, and similar sensitive information should be handled carefully so as to prevent it from becoming known to unauthorized individuals.
+Information on an individual student's grades, performance on external examination (e.g., USMLE), financial status, medical problems, personal problems, and similar sensitive information is handled carefully to prevent it from becoming known to unauthorized individuals.